-This guide will walk you through how to leverage A/B testing in Builder.
-A/B testing is a as a data-driven approach to testing and measuring different content and experiences to help you make smart, impactful improvements to your site or app.
+This guide covers how to leverage A/B testing in Builder.
+A/B testing is a data-driven approach to testing and measuring different content and experiences to help you make impactful improvements to your site or app.

-In order to leverage A/B testing, you first want to create different variations of a page or piece of content in order to measure metrics between the two.
+To leverage A/B testing, you first create different variations of a page or piece of content so that Builder can collect metrics for each version.

 In the Builder editor, click the A/B Tests tab and select Add A/B Test Variation.

-You can rename your new variation (titled Variation 1 by default) and adjust to your desired test ratio.
+You can rename your new variation (called Variation 1 by default) and adjust the test ratio.
 You can click Add A/B Test Variation to create more variants to perform multi-variate testing.

 Navigating back to the Edit tab, you can toggle between the two variations and make adjustments.
-When ready, click Publish to start the test or you can schedule it to publish later You can learn more about scheduling here.
+When ready, click the Publish button to start the test or you can schedule it to publish later You can learn more about scheduling in Targeting and Scheduling Content.

 Once a test is published and receiving traffic, you cannot add or remove variants.
 This ensures that the results of the your test aren't impacted by data from previous tests or earlier versions of the content.

 👉 Note: The allocation is random based on the test ratio.
-We track the test group via cookies; however, users that have disabled tracking are not assigned to a test group
+Builder tracks the test group via cookies; however, users that have disabled tracking are not assigned to a test group

 Note that for conversion metrics on custom tech stacks you'll need to integrate conversion tracking.
 For Shopify hosted stores, this integration is done for you automatically

-👉 Note: We calculate conversions based impressions; therefore, it only requires an impression of Builder content to lead to a trackable conversion.
+👉 Note: Builder calculates conversions based impressions; therefore, an impression of Builder content is all that's necessary to lead to a trackable conversion.

-We can use this data to determine which variation is performing better by comparing the conversion stats between the variations.
+You can use your A/B test data to determine which variation is performing better by comparing the conversion stats between the variations.
 Depending on what is important to you and your store, you might choose to focus on conversion rate, number of conversions, or total conversion value.
-Or maybe you are just interested in the number of clicks a particular version got.
+Or maybe you're just interested in the number of clicks a particular version got.
 No matter what metric you choose to focus on, make sure you give the test a long enough time to run and get enough visitors.

 Ending an A/B test